 They are aiming at athletes, so their fully-vegan meal option is built with performance in mind.
 Pea soup just isn't going to cut it when you need energy to get through the day.

-I decided to review some of them to help anyone interested in prepared vegan meals services.
-I was able to come up with a list of 17 services, but if you know of more, please leave a comment and I'll add them to my list.
+I was able to come up with a list of 17 vegan meal services, but if you know of more, please leave a comment and I'll add them to my list.
 As I review each one of these, I'll include a link to the full review on this page.
 Some of the companies focus on vegan meals entirely.
 Others don't but make it easy to select vegan meals in some way.

 There are probably 100 different companies offering this style of food delivery, and I'm working my way through all of them (non-vegan included).
 Some of the other areas I'm looking at include gluten-free, organic and, paleo meal companies.